karrick/gohm/README.md

 into Internal Server Errors (status code 500).
 You cannot change this setting after creating the `http.Handler`.

+##### BufPool

+`BufPool`, when not nil, specifies a free-list pool of buffers to be used to reduce garbage collection by reusing bytes.Buffer instances.

+When BufPool is non-nil and EscrowReader is true, and a request is received by gohm which has been configured to read in the payload before calling the handler, the provided BufPool's Get method will be invoked to obtain a bytes.Buffer to hold the bytes from the request payload.
+After the request handler has completed the bytes.Buffer will be returned to the specified BufPool by invoking its Put method.

+See `examples/payload/main.go` for an example of using BufPool, Callback, and EscrowReader.

+##### Callback

+By default after the request handler has completed its work, gohm will optionally log request statistics prior to releasing resources.
+Sometimes an application needs to perform some post-request operations, and may do so in the specified Callback function.
+The Callback function is invoked with a Statistics argument that provides the begin and end times of the request, a slice of bytes provided in the request body, and the numeric response status code.
+The provided Statistics structure provides a nilary Log method that forces gohm to emit a log of the request regardless of any other logging flags.

+See `examples/payload/main.go` for an example of using BufPool, Callback, and EscrowReader.

 ##### Counters

 `Counters`, if not nil, tracks counts of handler response status codes.

+##### EscrowReader

+By default request handlers will read the request payload from the http.Request's Body field, an io.ReadCloser that the request handler is responsible to close.
+However, some handlers may want to re-read the payload, or sometimes a provided Callback method needs to reprocess the request payload after the handler has completed.
+When EscrowReader is set to true, gohm will fully consume the request body payload, storing it in a buffer, and allowing no-penalty reads and re-reads.
+It ensures the original handler may continue to read and close the provided http.Request's Body field as normal, to minimize code change to handlers that are not aware of the optimization.

+See `examples/payload/main.go` for an example of using BufPool, Callback, and EscrowReader.

 ##### LogBitmask